yemioke/yemioke.github.io/_publications/2016-06-21-paper-title-number-4.md

 [Download paper here](https://rb.gy/098zkf)

-Recommended citation: Adejumobi M.A, Alonge T.A, Mufutau B.A and Jatto M.F.
+Recommended citation: Adejumobi M.A, **Alonge T.A**, Mufutau B.A and Jatto M.F.
 (2016).
 "Assessment of Suitability of Oshin River Water for Irrigation: Case Study of Oke-Oyi Irrigation Scheme, Nigeria." <i>IOSR Journal of Environmental Science, Toxicology and Food Technology</i>.
 6(10).